YuriLopesM/music-player-css/README.md

 # 🎵 PlayIn

-A music player UI concept for mobile application.
-Just design and CSS, with a music that I love.
+### UI Concept - Music Player

+Training CSS with a project that I like.
+Vercel deploy on environments. **Not responsive!**

 <p align="center">